 - Set the Decomb filter to “Default.”

-- Make sure the video quality is set to constant, and set it to 17.
+- Make sure the framerate and video quality are set to constant, and set the latter to 17.

 - Use the following naming conventions: